 After Breakfast full day picturesque drive crossing over Karo La (5,010m), Kambala (4,749m)

 After breakfast, we proceed for a full day sightseeing tour of Potala Palace and Jokhang Temple, Potala Palace; this legendary palace built atop a single hill is synonymous with Tibet by the first foremost king Songtsen Gompa.
 Jokhang Temple; situated in the heart of Old Lhasa, houses Tibet’s most precious religious relic, a golden Shakyamuni Buddha which was brought as a gift by the Chinese Princess Wen Cheng on the occasion of her wedding to the Tibetan King, Songtsen Gompo.
-After Sightseeing, you will be transferred to hotel for your Overnight at hotel in Lhasa
+After Sightseeing, you will be transferred to a hotel for you.

 After breakfast full day sightseeing tour of Sera Monastery, Drepung Monastery, Barkhor Market.
 Sera Monastery; 5 Km north of Lhasa, Sera Monastery setting is one of Lhasa’s prettiest monasteries.
 Once a community of more than 5,000 monks resided here and was virtually extinguished by the Chinese.
 Drepung Monastery; On the slope of the Wuze Hill in Genbei Five kilometers northwest of Lhasa, the Drepung monastery was built in 1416 and is the largest of the monasteries of the Gelug Sect.
 Barkhor Market (Bazaar); the best-preserved street in Lhasa, Barkhor Street surrounds the Jokhang Monastery.